avimehenwal/avimehenwal.in/content/blog/rust/index.md

 * CPU architecture matters for machine code, ISA
 * CPUs also have bugs, why trust them?
 Intel CPU has bugs just as s/w do

+## HIstory of Rust

+* time divided into epochs
+* Originally rust compiler was written in OCAML[^9], now its in rust itself
+* Typesystem expoerts
+* Instead of 1 person incharge to loosely 20,30 people in charge
+* cargo build has debig flags, cargo release doesnt, but you can change it
+* cargo figures out dependencies on dependencies and compilers the common ones (if exists)
+* Use `x86` assembly functions as rust functions
+* RFC federation management process, inspired from python PEP
+* Game development, OS dev, web dev
+  * `crates.io` is built into rust itself and uses 30 MB in memory
+    * 25MB for ruby process then 200-200 MB for rails
+* 6 week release period - very aggressive
+* Always backward compatible unless, low level typesystem need to be modified

+> We can change the world with code

 ### Footnotes

 [^1]: https://www.rust-lang.org/